janetmartin/greenhouse-temperature-humidity-monitor/readme.md

 ## Configuration

-Edit these lines in config.h:
+Edit these lines in "secrets_example.h" and save the file as "secrets.h"

 ```cpp
 // Adafruit.io credentials